overlookmotel/router-tree/README.md

 }
 ```

-Creating a route in `/artists/index.js` with `new CrudRoute()` will create routes with the following paths:
+Creating a route file in `/artists/index.js` with `module.exports = new CrudRoute()` will create routes with the following paths:

 ```
 /artists